robot-learning-freiburg/TOPICS/readme.md

 Download the original [Cityscapes](https://www.cityscapes-dataset.com) and [Mapillary Vistas datasets](https://www.mapillary.com/dataset/vistas).

 ### Training
+Download the ImageNet pretrained model from: [link](https://github.com/mapillary/inplace_abn#training-on-imagenet-1k) and save in pretrained/
-Run scripts are found in [scripts](./scripts).
-Run-scripts containing l2 and l24 refer to baselines whereas model code for TOPICS is executed with l6 and l26 scripts.
-The run_script name corresponds to the [configs](./configs) file which is executed.
+All Training scripts are provided in [scripts](./scripts).
+Training scripts with sub-string l2 and l24 refer to baselines whereas model code for TOPICS is executed with l6 and l26 scripts.
+The training script name corresponds to the [configs](./configs) file.

+When creating new CISS settings, first create a new .csv file in [configs](./configs).
+Then set "_root" according to your filesystem in [utils/create_filter_file.py](./utils/create_filter_file.py) and execute this file to create the corresponding .npy file for your new setting.

 ## License